I initially started out creating a site about a Project Leader. My past experience involved in

 If a business needs to implement a full ERP system, there is no inexpensive way of using Agile

-legacy systems trying to implement a total reinstall of
+Management.
+A business running a legacy systems trying to implement a total reinstall of

 another would have to be handled one of two ways.

-Waterfall method doing a proper feasibility study getting the 10,000 foot level
+1st way using the Waterfall method doing a proper feasibility study getting the 10,000 foot level

 cost consisting of Time, Scope and Resource.
-Following the
+Following the SDLC process and getting the

 system installed.